 Have you heard of the term ‘Nutritional Psychiatry’?

-If you haven’t so far, you are likely to notice the growing buzz in the coming months.
-One of its most exciting implications is really in workplace mental wellbeing and I’ll explain why shortly.
+If you haven’t heard of nutritional psychiatry so far, you are likely to notice the growing buzz in the coming months.
+One of its most exciting implications is really in mental health and wellbeing in the workplace and I’ll explain why shortly.

-A flurry of articles published this year in the mainstream press, Harvard Health and even psychiatric publications have been highlighting the growing body of research now supporting the role of diet in mental health.
+A flurry of articles published recently in the mainstream press, Harvard Health and even psychiatric publications have been highlighting the growing body of research now supporting the role of diet and healthy eating habits in mental health.
 Some psychiatrists, traditionally bound by NICE guidelines to conventional approaches such as talking therapies and medication, are calling for increased support for this new field which could offer so much potential in the growing mental health crisis.

 Why are these developments so relevant in the workplace?

 This new research is confirming the scientific link between dietary patterns and the risk of anxiety and depression, highlighting its effectiveness.
-However on a practical level there are also intrinsic benefits to nutrition within a workplace environment.
+However on a practical level there are also intrinsic benefits to good nutrition for increased wellbeing in the workplace environment.

 Speaking of which, mindfulness has contributed a huge amount to mental wellbeing in recent years, providing an effective lifestyle tool.
 Will it be for everyone though?
 Although it will greatly help some, probably not.